bala-guravaiah-organization/Java-Questions/02_Constructors.md

 ---

-## 4. Can a Java class implement multiple interfaces?
+#### Can a Java class implement multiple interfaces?
 How does Spring handle multiple interface implementations in dependency injection?
-### **Answer:**

 Yes, a Java class can implement multiple interfaces.
 ```java
 interface A {